- Nihongo and Homestay

 - Programs for young adults involve living in Japan for one year, studying the language, working and/or living with a Japanese Labo family.

-- Japanese children age 12-18 come to the US, Canada, New Zealand and Australia for a month during their summer.
+- Japanese children age 12-18 come to the US, Canada, and New Zealand for a month during their summer.
 They live with a host family who has a child the same age and sex.

 - Year-long High School